aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 !!! tip "Logger will automatically ignore any key with an `undefined` value"

-### Appending additional log keys and values to a single log item
+### Appending additional data to a single log item

-You can append additional keys and values in a single log item passing them as parameters.
+You can append additional data to a single log item by passing objects as additional parameters.

-Pass a string for logging it with default key name `extra`.
-Alternatively, pass one or multiple objects with custom keys.
+* Pass a simple string for logging it with default key name `extra`
+* Pass one or multiple objects containing arbitrary data to be logged.
+Each data object should be placed in an enclosing object as a single property value, you can name this property as you need: `{ myData: arbitraryObjectToLog }`
-If you already have an object containing a `message` key and an additional property, you can pass this object directly.
+* If you already have an object containing a `message` key and an additional property, you can pass this object directly

 === "handler.ts"

-    ```typescript hl_lines="14 18-19 23 31"
+    ```typescript hl_lines="14 18-20 24 32"
     import { Logger } from '@aws-lambda-powertools/logger';

     const logger = new Logger();

-    export const handler = async (_event: any, _context: any): Promise<unknown> => {
+    export const handler = async (event: any, _context: any): Promise<unknown> => {

         const myImportantVariable = {
             foo: 'bar'
         };

-        // Pass additional keys and values in single log items
+        // Log additional data in single log items

         // As second parameter
         logger.info('This is a log with an extra variable', { data: myImportantVariable });

-        // You can also pass multiple parameters
+        // You can also pass multiple parameters containing arbitrary objects
-        logger.info('This is a log with 2 extra variables',
+        logger.info('This is a log with 3 extra objects',
             { data: myImportantVariable },
-            { correlationIds: { myCustomCorrelationId: 'foo-bar-baz' } }
+            { correlationIds: { myCustomCorrelationId: 'foo-bar-baz' } },
+            { lambdaEvent: event }
         );

         // Simply pass a string for logging additional data